NationalSecurityAgency/timely/source/includes/_grafana.md

 # Grafana

-In the grafana directory in the source tree exists a Timely application for Grafana.
+The grafana directory in the source tree contains the Timely application for Grafana.

 ## Compiling

+> For development, running `grunt watch` will watch for file changes and continuously rebuild everything.

 Compiling the timely-app requrires [NodeJS](https://nodejs.org/en/) to be installed.
 Once installed, simply download the dependencies with `npm` and run `grunt`